zombieFox/nightTab/README.md

 ### Development

+When developing use:
+- `npm run dev`

-Make changes on files in the `/src/` directory.
-When ready the following can be used to build the project:
+A Development copy will be created in `/dev/`.
+Open `/dev/index.html` in a browsers to test.
+Make changes on files in the `/src/` directory and refresh browser to see changes.

-- build web files with `npm run build-web`
-- build extension zip with `npm run build-extension`
+To build the project use:
-- build both web files and extension zip with `npm run build`
+- `npm run build`

-Build files can be found in `/dest/`
+A web ready folder will be created in `/build/web/`.
+A browser addon/extension ready zip will be created at `/build/extension/`.

 ---